Szybet/sanki/README.md

 ### anki-attach
 This tool allows to open koreader and read books directly from sanki.
 Notes:
 - Works only on InkBox OS
-- Don't resize the images with sanki-sync if using this

 ### Installation
 - For Nickel, just extract the zip to the main folder when connecting via usb - **You also need Nickel Menu, Kfmon and Koreader installed ( from the one click package )**